nimbux911/terraform-aws-gitlab/README.md

    - Gitlab is running on a single EC2 instance on AWS.
    - Automated backups using AWS Backup
    - Automated restore from snapshot
-   - Automated certificate renew through certbot
+   - Automated certificate renewal through certbot

    Note: if you are testing the module and you use the same domain name (ex: gitlab.example.com) more than 5 times during a short term, certbot will fail and won't let you create/update certificates using the same domain name.
 There is a workaround in the [Letsencrypt Documentation](https://letsencrypt.org/docs/duplicate-certificate-limit/)